kotest/kotest-cookbook/README.md

 [The full example can be found here](src/test/kotlin/io/kotest/cookbook/chapter2Fakery/section3VerifyCalled/ElementsProcessorTestWithMocks.kt)

-This is one of those cases where test doubles shine - we can just capture the calls made to the test double and store them in a list, which requires very little learning an is easy to do.
+This is one of those cases where test doubles shine - we can capture the calls made to the test double and store them in a list, which requires very little learning and is straightforward to do.
 That done, we can use the full power of Kotlin standard library as well as Kotest's assertions to explain what are the requirements, and to assert exactly that they are met, without caring about the implementation details.
-Let's see how easy it is:
+Let's see how straightforward it is:

 ```kotlin
 val calls = mutableListOf<Container>()